(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 You’ll never know what you could create for yourself if you don’t try.
 And the best part is, you don’t even have to put on real clothes or leave the house.
 You just need to be committed to putting in the effort.

 How to start a blog:

-You can see if the name you want is available by plugging it in at Siteground.com, (just click get started under any of the plans, and the first screen that comes up will say “register a new domain” and you can plug the name of your choice in here to check to see if it’s available.)
+You can see if the name you want is available by plugging it in at bluehost.com, (just click get started under any of the plans, and the first screen that comes up will look like the image below, this is where you can check domain names.)

 Things to keep in mind while choosing a domain name:

 - Short is good.
 Short is easy to remember, and easy to type.